0300 140 0022

 In this blog, we’ll explain what is an unspent and spent conviction and how they relate to DBS Checks.

-What is the difference between spent and unspent convictions?
+Differences between spent and unspent convictions

 Whether a conviction is spent or unspent affects whether it will show up in a DBS Check.

+A spent conviction is a criminal conviction that no longer appears on a person’s criminal record.
 Eligible convictions or cautions become spent after a specified period of time.
 The length of this period varies depending on the type of disposal administered or the length of the sentence imposed.
 Until this period has passed the conviction or caution is unspent.

 You can see a list of rehabilitation periods for the most common sentences and disposals and example scenarios here.